Agriculture

 Kalanamak rice

-Hailing from the fertile plains of Uttar Pradesh, Kalanamak rice is celebrated for its aromatic, long grains and distinctive black husk.
-Often referred to as the "Buddha Rice," Kalanamak has a rich, nutty flavour and is a vital ingredient in the region's pulaos and biryanis.
-Its rarity and exquisite taste have led to its classification as a Geographical Indication (GI) product.
+Kalanamak rice is famous for its aromatic, long grains and unique black husk.
+It is widely grown in the Terai plains of Uttar Pradesh.
+This rice variety is often referred to as "Buddha Rice", “Forbidden rice”, or ”Emperor’s Rice”.
+It is rich in nutrients and has a rice nutty flavour.
+It is an important ingredient in the region's pulaos and biryanis.
+The rarity and exquisite taste of Kalanamak rice have made it a Geographical Indication (GI) product.

 Navara Rice